ballerina-attic/ballerina-honeycomb/README.md

 ## Integration with Honeycomb

- Honeycomb is a tool used for investigating on how well your system product is working in various conditions (for example - high traffic).
-Through honeycomb we are able to collect data of your own software which can be broken down into various entities to observe its performance specifically.
-[Read more about Honeycomb.](#about-honeycomb)
+Honeycomb is a tool used to investigate how well your system works in various conditions (for example - high traffic).
+Through Honeycomb, you can collect data pertaining to your software that can be broken down into various entities.
+You can observe the performance of each of these entities specifically.

+     This guide provides instructions on how Ballerina can be used to integrate with Honeycomb.

 The following are the sections available in this guide.

 - [What you'll build](#what-you’ll-build)